fanteastick/quartz-test/content/tbd/blog ideas.md

 	- git
 	- multivariable calculus and also series in regular calculus
 	- statistical distributions
-- how I use ai to help w programming
+- how I use gpt to help w programming
 	- programming vs coding vs promptin 💀
+	- basically paste in code --> "what does this do" --> "make it do this other thing" --> be happy